panrg/questions/draft-trammell-panrg-questions.md

 sometimes with serious impacts on the application, as in the case with BGP hijacking attacks.

-By contrast, in a path-aware networking architecture, endpoints have the ability to select or influence the path through the network used by any given packet, and the network layer explicitly exposes information about the path or paths available between two endpoints to those endpoints so that they can make this selection.
-Path control at the packet level enables new transport protocols that can leverage multipath connectivity across maximally-disjoing paths through the Internet, even over a single interface.
+By contrast, in a path-aware internetworking architecture, endpoints have the ability to select or influence the path through the network used by any given packet, and the network layer explicitly exposes information about the path or paths available between two endpoints to those endpoints so that they can make this selection.
+Path control at the packet level enables new transport protocols that can leverage multipath connectivity across maximally-disjoint paths through the Internet, even over a single interface.
 It also provides transparency and control for applications and end-users to specify constraints on the paths its traffic should traverse, for instance to confound pervasive passive surveillance in the network core.

+We note that this property of "path awareness" already exists in many Internet-connected networks in an intradomain context.
+Indeed, much of the practice of network engineering using encapsulation at layer 3 can be said to be "path aware", in that it explicitly assigns traffic at tunnel endpoints to a given path within the network.
+Path-aware internetworking seeks to extend this awareness across domain boundaries without resorting to overlays, except as a transition technology.

 # Questions